porscheofficial/sls_sat_solving_with_deep_learning/Readme.md

 **3. (optional) run tests**

+There are dedicated test files for the code.
+To run them, type

+`
+pytest
+`

 ## Usage

 To replicate the experiments, you can either **take the trained models or rerun the training**.